Registered vs Unregistered NDIS Providers: What’s The Difference?

 NDIS providers are one of the main contact points in helping them pursue these goals.
 But what is the difference between registered NDIS providers or unregistered providers?
 This blog post covers it all.

-The National Disability Insurance Scheme (NDIS) operates to provide necessary support and funding for people with significant disabilities, their families and carers.
-All NDIS participants have an individual plan with their goals, the support they need, and the funding received.
+The National Disability Insurance Scheme (NDIS) operates to provide necessary support and funding for people with significant disabilities, their families, and carers.
+All NDIS participants have an individual plan outlining their goals, the support they need, and the funding they receive.

 NDIS providers can be divided into two groups: registered and unregistered.
-Registered NDIS providers are those who have been approved by the National Disability Insurance Agency (NDIA) as meeting certain standards of quality, experience, qualifications or competency to provide services for NDIS participants.
-Unregistered NDIS providers are not required to meet these standards but may still do so.
+Registered NDIS providers are those approved by the National Disability Insurance Agency (NDIA) as meeting specific standards of quality, experience, qualifications, or competency to provide services for NDIS participants, including strict NDIS audit requirements.
+Registered NDIS providers are not required to meet these standards but may still choose to do so.

 In this article, we’ll run through: